sawja/react/README.md

 https://daveceddia.com/where-fetch-data-componentwillmount-vs-componentdidmount/

+Create react app based on design below:

+1. Navigation bar contains item "Posts" with counter in it - it describes number of posts to show.
+2. If user goes to '/posts' route he will see design from above link.
+3. If user goes to '/home' or '/' route, he will see nothing but top navbar.
+4. List of posts shows:
+ a.
+Title,
+ b.
+Image placeholder (you can generate it from https://placeholder.com/)
+ c.
+Comments count - if no comments show green label with no comments inside.
+ d.
+Read more button with route /post/:id in it. (detailed view will be as next task - don't bother handling this route now)
+ e.
+Post content trimmed to max 200 characters (if more dot it ...)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>